-Over the years, Python has become one of the most popular programming languages.
+Python has become one of the most popular programming languages.
 It has its application in many fields.
 Installing Python is the first step towards becoming a python programmer in 2021.

-Step 1 - Visit Python official website
+Step 1 - Visit the official website of Python

 Visit the official website of the Python Programming language and click on Downloads.